BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 I found a small path from the park's main road to a stream just below.
 The stream was fairly hidden from the two roads that ran parallel to it on either side.
-There's a highway on one side and the main road inside the park on the other:
+There's the highway on one side and the main road inside the park on the other:
 TODO: add a screenshot showing the layout, with annotations from Google maps
 </p>